oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 access token and ensure that it has not expired and that its scope covers the requested resource.
-The methods used by the resource server to validate the access token (as well as any error responses) are beyond the scope of this specification but generally involve an interaction or coordination between the resource server and the authorization server.
+The methods used by the resource server to validate the access token (as well as any error responses) are beyond the scope of this specification, but generally involve an interaction or coordination between the resource server and the authorization server, such as using Token Introspection {{RFC7662}}
+or a structured access token format such as a JWT {{I-D.ietf-oauth-access-token-jwt}}.

 The method in which the client utilizes the access token to authenticate with the resource server depends on the type of access token issued by the authorization server.
-Typically, it involves using the HTTP `Authorization` request header field [RFC2617] with an authentication scheme defined by the specification of the access token type used, such as `Bearer`, defined below.
+Typically, it involves using the HTTP `Authorization` request header field {{RFC2617}} with an authentication scheme defined by the specification of the access token type used, such as `Bearer`, defined below.